THE TACO LIST

 I have created this separate TAQUERIA LIST because people constantly ask me to recommend tacos and Central Coast taquerias get somewhat lost in the general list and also ratings comparative to casual or fine dining are not fair for numerous reasons.
 First of all, I have ordered ONE ITEM at each of the preceding restaurants.
 “Tacos al Pastor”, “Pastor Tacos”, “Tacos Adobada”, or “Marinated Pork Tacos”, depending on the location and individual Mexican provenance of the proprietors.
 I have not had the gringo burritos, the refried beans, the tostadas, the taquitos, the tamales, the side salads, the ceviche, NOTHING ELSE on the menu but Tacos al Pastor.

 This is what I eat at a taqueria and it makes the playing field very level.
 Frequently, this grouping of taquerias is confused as a “Best Mexican Food” list.
 It is NOT a ‘Best Mexican Food’ list.
 It is a TACO LIST, period.
 Secondly, NOTHING BUT THE FOOD is reflected in the score–this is quite the opposite of my regular restaurant scoring.
 Cleanliness, Ambiance, Service, Price, Presentation, Communication, ALL ARE IGNORED in the judging of a taqueria.
-I don’t care if cockroaches are falling off the ceiling, has blaring music or TVs or has 10,000 bad YELPs about how rude they are or how sick you got or how there’s nothing vegetarian on the menu.
-The only things considered are Marinade, Preparation of Meat, Tortilla Quality, Salsa, and Meat Quality.
+I don’t care if cockroaches are falling off the ceiling, blaring music and TVs or has 10,000 bad YELPs about how rude they are or how sick you got or how there’s nothing vegetarian on the menu.
+The only things considered are meat quality and preparation, tortilla source and texture and warming, sauces or salsa.
 Nothing else matters.
 I should add there are three basic methods of preparing “Tacos al Pastor” in a restaurant environment, and which method is used will play hard into the rating:

-1. A seasoning salt–typically bright red–is applied to the chopped meat which is
+1. A seasoning salt–typically bright red–is applied to chopped meat which is in a heated pan and may or may not be fried upon ordering.
+HUNDREDS of sit-down

 Mexican restaurants frequented by gringos serve it in this fashion.
 It is disgraceful and almost ALWAYS miserably grainy and salty.